jhrcook/100DaysOfSwift/README.md

 **Day 15 - June 19, 2019:** Finished up optional chaining; I understood everything I read, but I think this will take some getting used to in real life - it's another thing to keep in mind while programming.
 I also started error handling.

 **Day 16 - June 20, 2019:** I did *not* get in a full hour today - busy and late day in lab - but I'll make up for it tomorrow.
 I did finish up error handling and will be starting type casting.

+**Day 17 - June 21, 2019:** Covered type casting - I was suprized to learn about the seemingly flippant `Any` and `AnyObject` types.
+I also covered nested types where enums or structs can be nested within others and called using subscript dot syntax.
+Finally, I began extensions which seem like a very powerful feature.